demisx/demisx.github.io/_posts/2014-12-13-angular-1-component-organization-4.md

 ### Unit tests

-Unit tests are suffixed with `_spec` and placed alongside each file they are testing.
+Unit tests are suffixed with `.spec.js` and placed alongside each file they are testing.
 There is no separate folder for the unit tests.
-This is done intentionally, so it is easier to locate the existing and the missing unit tests.
+This is done intentionally, so it is easier to locate the existing and/or missing unit test for any given file.

-I recommend [Mocha](http://mochajs.org/) framework with [Chai assertion library](http://chaijs.com/) for writing all of your specs.
+I recommend [Mocha](http://mochajs.org/) framework with [Chai assertion library](http://chaijs.com/) for writing all of your unit tests.
+This library has great support on the NodeJS server side as well.
+Keep your code across frontend and backend as consistent as possible.

 ## Conclusion